Skip to content

 Italy is one of the most glorious European countries known for its exquisite beauty, unique culture, and rich history.
 People fly from all corners of the world to walk through the charming cobblestone streets of Rome and take pictures of the mind-blowing Pisa Tower.
 These are all great travelling experiences, yet we compel you to add more than a few destinations to your itinerary, including the Italian lakes.

-Little do people know about these hidden gems that are the Italian lakes.
-They offer some spellbinding views and are far more rooted in the history of Italy than you may know.
-Interestingly, Italy houses more than 1500 lakes in almost every corner of the country, yet they remain pretty pristine compared to the top touristic landmarks.
+Little do people know about these hidden gems, the Italian lakes.
+They offer some spellbinding views and are far more rooted in Italy’s history than you may know.
+Interestingly, Italy houses more than 1500 lakes in almost every corner of the country, yet they remain pretty pristine compared to the top tourist landmarks.

-We’re sure no person would have the time or the energy to visit every Italian lake; thus, we’ve compiled the most enchanting ones to explore for you.
-So, snap all the shoots for your social media at the most popular spots, take a bite or two of some authentic pasta dish or Italian pizza, and then head off to these splendid Italian lakes for a remarkable experience.
+We’re sure no one would have the time or the energy to visit every Italian lake; thus, we’ve compiled the most enchanting ones for you to explore.
+So, snap all the shots for your social media at the most popular spots, take a bite of some authentic pasta dish or Italian pizza, and then head off to these splendid Italian lakes for a remarkable experience.

 1. Lake Como (Lago di Como) – Lombardy Region